Destinations » Asia » Far East »

 to control most of the peninsula in the early 900s.

-from China, the only place with true access to the Korea
+only place with true access to the Korean Peninsula.
+Due to this state of near isolation,

-Among the most important and lasting impacts that arrived via China
+to these foreign rulers.
+Among the most important and lasting impacts that arrived

-were Buddhism and Confucianism.
-These philosophies ingrained a sense of honor, pride,
+via China were Buddhism and Confucianism.
+These philosophies ingrained a sense of

-respect, and a willingness and obligation to do what is right to others.
-This is
+honor, pride, respect, and a willingness and obligation to do what is right to others.

-even recognized on their flag as the yin and yang are shown on
+This is even recognized on their flag as the yin and yang are

-their flag as the people have a strong sense of karma and balance between
+shown on their flag as the people have a strong sense of karma and balance

-Later in history the Korean Peninsula was taken over by numerous foreign powers,
+Later in history the Korean Peninsula was taken over by the Japanese.
+This foreign

 This drive towards perfection allows the people to adapt quickly and willingly as